View Religious Studies website

 - Use the vocabulary of religious studies or specific religious traditions to articulate questions of personal identity and meaning

-- Construct effective written communication of ideas in Religious Studies
+- Construct effective written and oral communication of ideas in Religious Studies

-- Demonstrate proficiency in evaluating claims made about religious traditions
+- Evaluate claims made about religious traditions and phenomena

 - Use appropriate sources in discussions of religious traditions and phenomena